SAP-samples/teched2023-IN263/exercises/ex6/README.md

 >You can find more information about Microsft Azure IoT Central [here](https://azure.microsoft.com/en-in/products/iot-central).

 ### 2. Setting up Microsoft Azure IoT Central
 - We've configured a Microsoft Azure IoT Central application within our Azure subscription.
-You can access the application by logging in with the provided credentials here: [Systems annd Credentials](../ex0/README.md/#systems-annd-credentials)
+You can access the application by logging in with the provided credentials here: [Systems and Credentials](../ex0/README.md/#4-systems-and-credentials)
 - If you're interested in setting it up or trying it out within your own Microsoft Azure subscription, you can refer to the instructions provided on this page for detailed steps: [Set Up Microsoft Azure IoT Central](./SetUp_Azure_IoT.md)

 ### 3. Create a new Device Template  - "Waste Container v2"

-1. Open IoT Central Application using the ceredentials provided here: [Industry 4.0 Microsoft Azure IoT Central](../ex0/README.md/#systems-annd-credentials).
+1. Open IoT Central Application using the ceredentials provided here: [Industry 4.0 Microsoft Azure IoT Central](../ex0/README.md/#4-systems-and-credentials).

     <img src="./images/MSAzureIoTCentralHome.jpg" width="90%" height="90%" />
     <!-- ![plot](./images/MSAzureIoTCentralHome.jpg) -->